Troll-hunting in Mount Horeb

 architect who worked under Frank Lloyd Wright.
 It's four blocks south of

-On the east edge of town, the Village Inn Motel has 11 rooms.
+On the east edge of town, The Little Village motel has 12 rooms.

 In the countryside south of Blue Mounds, Prevailing Winds Lodge has five guest rooms.